mailpace/outgoer/README.md

 Outgoer is a modern SMTP proxy for sending outgoing emails.
 It routes email from your apps to 3rd party email providers, helping to maximize delivery rates, centralize provider management, and simplify sending email.

+> _Redefine the art of sending emails with Outgoer.
+Break free from the limitations of traditional methods and embrace a new era of streamlined communication, where every email becomes a catalyst for success._
+_\- <a href="chat.openai.com/">GPT 3.5</a>_

 ![Build](https://github.com/mailpace/outgoer/actions/workflows/nodejs.yml/badge.svg)

 ## Drop Outgoer into your stack to